(Chapter 9: https://saragawde.com/chapter-9/)

 Asher

 Stars fluoresced above him.
 “Wow.”
-He said, awed.
+He remarked.
 “This is-“

-“It could mean that a child had been living here.”
+“It could mean that someone had been living here.”
 The policeman standing next to him said.

 Asher nodded.